-Rate Revenue makes up approximately 48% of Council revenue.
+Rate Revenue makes up approximately 50% of Council's recurrent revenue (excluding capital grants).
 Until the 2021/22, Council had a rating model which (generally speaking) saw properties outside the parishes of North and South Hamilton having a differential rate at 80% of the properties within those parishes.